-It's no secret that I love tahini.
-I'd eat the stuff by the spoonful (and often do).
-I usually just apply heavy-handed dollops of it to salads and sautéed vegetables, but if you want to lift your tahini game, try out this dressing!
+It’s no secret that I love tahini.
+I’d eat the stuff by the spoonful (and often do).
+I usually just apply heavy-handed dollops of it to salads and sautéed vegetables.
+But if you want to lift your tahini game, try out this creamy tahini dressing.

 To be honest, the greens in this recipe are just an excuse to have the dressing.
 It’s a simple and tasty way to add some satisfying healthy fats to your meal.
 I like to smother it on mixed greens or serve it alongside grilled meats.

 You can thin it out as much as you like by adding more olive oil.
 The other day I had run out of olive oil, so I used a little water instead and it still turned out well.
 It’s pretty hard to mess up.

 - Large handful of frozen peas

 - Large handful of frozen spinach